okta/okta-sdk-dotnet/docs/DeviceAssuranceApi.md

 Create a Device Assurance Policy

-Adds a new Device Assurance Policy.
+Creates a new Device Assurance Policy

 ### Example
 ```csharp